 - Combine endive and orange slices in large bowl.

-- Whisk vinegar and olive oil in medium bowl to blend.
+- Whisk lemon and olive oil in medium bowl to blend.

 - Season with salt and pepper.

 - Serving Size: 2

 4 Health benefits of Belgian endive